Welcome to our book review of "Boundaries in Marriage" by Henry Cloud and John Townsend!

 This will definitely cause conflicts among family members, so we need to establish boundaries with outsiders.

 As mentioned at the beginning, the sister-in-law is out of bounds when she tells her sister-in-law how to spend money.
-Then, as a husband, you should draw a good line with the sister-in-law's behavior, and don't let her interfere in things that she shouldn't be in charge of, let alone cause conflicts between husband and wife because of her opinions.
+Then, as a husband, you should draw a good line with the sister-in-law's behavior, and not let her interfere in things that she shouldn't be in charge of, let alone cause conflicts between husband and wife because of her opinions.

 In addition, in addition to people, we can further expand it to work, sports, shopping, etc., which are all factors that can cause conflict in the family.

-We need to evaluate our weight in life, and we must have a degree in everything, and we cannot cause discord among family members because of these "outside" excessive interventions.
+We need to evaluate our weight in life, and we must have a degree in everything, we cannot cause discord among family members because of these "outside" excessive interventions.

 All in all, through the book "Boundaries in Marriage", I understand that whether it is between people, between families, or even between countries, clear boundaries are the basis for ensuring harmony.

 In order to maintain that peace, each of us needs to be clear that while we do not cross the boundary, we must also set a good boundary and prevent others from crossing the boundary!